 - To develop new, and enhance existing, Post 16 provision to improve vocational and academic pathways that promote student retention and more effectively meet the needs of the local economy.

-- To further develop an effcient support services provision that complements the educational work of schools and is cost effecitve to include finance, ICT, catering, premises management, health and safety and HR.
+- To further develop an effecient support services provision that complements the educational work of schools and is cost effective to include finance, ICT, catering, premises management, health and safety and HR.

-- To develop and implement an effiecent financial and performance monitoring system which reliably pinpoints the health of the organisation and gives leaders and Directors the necessary information to discharge their duties effectively.
+- To develop and implement an effecient financial and performance monitoring system which reliably pinpoints the health of the organisation and gives leaders and Directors the necessary information to discharge their duties effectively.